Citilink: Citilink Flight 800 incident

-On 28 December 2016, a video taken by a passenger aboard Citilink Flight 800, a flight from Juanda International Airport in Surabaya to Soekarno-Hatta International Airport in Jakarta went viral after it purportedly showed a drunk pilot making a "bizarre announcement" before takeoff.
+On 28 December 2016, a video taken by a passenger aboard Citilink Flight 800, a flight from Juanda International Airport in Surabaya to Soekarno–Hatta International Airport in Jakarta went viral after it purportedly showed a drunk pilot making a "bizarre announcement" before takeoff.
 Several passengers immediately reported the incident to the airline's headquarters.
 The crew of the flight quickly removed the drunk pilot from the cockpit.
 Due to the incident, the flight was delayed for an hour.

 Citilink immediately took action by sacking the pilot involved in the incident and issuing letters of apology to affected passengers.
 The Indonesian Transport Ministry apologized publicly to the Indonesian people due to the incident.
 The ministry later added that the pilot had undergone drug testing, conducted by the Indonesian National Narcotic Agency.

 Another video, captured from cameras at the airport security checkpoint, later surfaced and went viral.
-The video showed the drunk pilot becoming jittery and even nearly losing his balance during the security check.
+The footage showed the drunk pilot becoming jittery and nearly losing his balance during the security check.
 Police investigated the video, resulting in the Indonesian Transport Ministry sending Citilink its very first warning.

 In the aftermath of the incident, the CEO of Citilink, Albert Burhan, resigned.
 The operational director of Citilink, Hadinoto Soedigno, also resigned in response to the incident.